aneldev/dyna-ts-module-boilerplate/README.md

 - Run `debug-jest`

-You may pass any Jest arguments.
+You may pass any Jest arguments like the test name to debug specific test.

 # Dist / Release